you-knowww/social_auth_ago/README.md

  * Installation
  * Configuration
  * How it works
- * Support requests
- * Maintainers

 INTRODUCTION
 ------------

-Social Auth Google is a Google authentication integration for Drupal.
+Social Auth ArcGIS Online is an ArcGIS Online authentication integration for Drupal.
 It is based on the Social Auth and Social API projects

 It adds to the site:

- * A new url: `/user/login/google`.
+ * A new url: `/user/login/ago`.

- * A settings form at `/admin/config/social-api/social-auth/google`.
+ * A settings form at `/admin/config/social-api/social-auth/ago`.

- * A Google logo in the Social Auth Login block.
+ * An ArcGIS Online logo in the Social Auth Login block.

 REQUIREMENTS